hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/organizations.html.md

 -> **Note:** Sentinel policies are a paid feature, available as part of the **Team & Governance** upgrade package.
 [Learn more about Terraform Cloud pricing here](https://www.hashicorp.com/products/terraform/pricing/).

 The policy sets page is for creating groups of Sentinel policies from a connected VCS repository, and assigning those policy sets to workspaces.
-It is available to users with the [manage policies](./permissions.html) permission.
+It is available to users with permission to manage policies. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html)) <!-- permissions -->

 Sentinel is an embedded policy-as-code framework that can enforce rules about Terraform runs within an organization.
 See [Sentinel](../sentinel/index.html) for more information about Sentinel, or [Managing Sentinel Policies](../sentinel/manage-policies.html) for details about these two settings pages.